UBC-MDS/DSCI-532_2024_3_world-happiness-tracker/reports/m1_proposal.md

 The ability to visually interact with this dashboard enables students to see different countries' happiness scores, as well as the factors contributing to these specific scores, through a variety of filters.
 Students will also gain an understanding of how countries' happiness scores compare to the global average and how these scores have evolved over recent years.

 ## Section 2: Description of Data

 For our visualization, we will use a dataset spanning from 2015 to 2019, comprising approximately 156 rows (countries) for each year.
 This brings the total to 782 rows.
 The dataset includes various columns that indicate a country's happiness ranking and score, as well as the factors contributing to this score.
 The columns that are to be used in this dashboard include:

-1. Country: String values that will appear five times, once for each year.
+1. `Country`: String values that will appear five times, once for each year, indicating the name of the country in the dataset.

-2. Happiness Ranking: Integer values ranging from 1 to 156, representing the country’s happiness ranking globally.
-Each ranking will appear five times, as the same ranking can be assigned to different years.
+2. `Overall rank` (also called `Happiness Rank` or `Happiness.Rank` in certain years): Integer values ranging from 1 to 158, representing the country’s happiness ranking globally.
+Each ranking will (typically) appear five times, as the countries are ranked once every year.

-3. Happiness Score: Continuous values that typically range between 7.8 and 2.8, with higher scores indicating greater happiness according to the data.
+3. `Score` (also called `Happiness Score` or `Happiness.Score` in certain years): Continuous values that typically range between 7.8 and 2.8, with higher scores indicating greater happiness according to the data.

-4. The following columns: GDP per capita, Family, Life Expectancy, Freedom, Generosity, and Trust (Government Corruption), are continuous variables.
+4. The following columns (contributing factors to happiness): `GDP per capita` (also known as `Economy..GDP.per.Capita.` or `Economy (GDP per Capita)` in certain years), `Social support` (also known as `Family` in certain years), `Healthy life expectancy` (also known as `Health..Life.Expectancy.` or `Health (Life Expectancy)` in certain years), `Freedom to make life choices` (also known as `Freedom` in certain years), `Generosity`, and `Perceptions of corruption` (also known as `Trust..Government.Corruption.` or `Trust (Government Corruption)` in certain years) are continuous variables.
 They detail the extent to which these factors contribute to a country's happiness score.
-These variables can be interpreted as coefficients and will range between 0 and 2.
+These variables can be interpreted as coefficients and range between 0 and 2.

-Utilizing this data, we will create certain columns such as a year column and a reverse-engineered version of the following variables: GDP per capita, Family, Life Expectancy, Freedom, Generosity, and Trust (Government Corruption), to provide additional, more interpretable data points.
+Utilizing this data, we will create certain columns such as a `year` column and a normalized version of each contribution factor to happiness above to provide additional, more interpretable data points.
 This will aid in better understanding the impact of various factors on a country's Happiness Score.

 ## Section 3: Research Questions and Usage Scenarios